-What Arts Careers Are There?
+What Careers Are Open to Arts Graduates?

 Will having an arts degree help me in my career?
 The short answer is...yes!

 This Arts Careers guide exists to provide undergraduate arts students and recent graduates with detailed occupational information on career paths they can pursue with an arts degree, as well as how to pursue them.
-From a career as an addictions counsellor, to a career as a mayor, whichever major you are pursuing while earning an undergraduate arts degree, there are a multitude of careers options available to you.
+From a career as an addictions counsellor, to a career as a mayor, whichever major you are pursuing while earning an undergraduate arts degree, there are a multitude of career options available to you.

 Arts Careers Sorted by Major

-Arts Careers - Why is a Bachelor of Arts Degree Useful?
+Arts Careers: Why is a Bachelor of Arts Degree Useful?

-A bachelor of arts degree leads to many opportunities to find a meaningful, rewarding and lucrative career.
+A Bachelor of Arts degree leads to many opportunities to find a meaningful, rewarding and lucrative career.
 Arts graduates are highly sought after because their broad education base has helped them shape their inquiring minds, and inquiring minds can help employers evaluate conflicting points of view during their business operations.

 Job postings routinely emphasize qualities such as 'effective written and verbal communication, teamwork and problem-solving skills' as being the most in demand in their workplace.
 Because of the broad nature of undergraduate arts degree coursework, these skills are instilled by studies in the arts like they are in no other field.